Abraham Lincoln to Thomas Ewing, 23 September 18491Tremont, Illinois, Sept 23. 1849Hon: T. EwingSecretary &c[etc]Dear Sir

 2The telegraphic dispatch Lincoln refers to has not been located.
 Lincoln was in Tremont attending the Tazewell County Circuit Court.

 The Lincoln Log: A Daily Chronology of the Life of Abraham Lincoln, 20 September 1849, http://www.thelincolnlog.org/Results.aspx?type=CalendarDay&day=1849-09-20; 25 September 1849, http://www.thelincolnlog.org/Results.aspx?type=CalendarDay&day=1849-09-25.

 3It is unclear which of Lincoln’s friends in Springfield he asked to telegraph his reply to Secretary of the Interior Thomas Ewing, although Anson G. Henry wrote Ewing a letter on September 24, 1849, noting that although Lincoln declined the position he remained loyal to the administration.
-Since no one telegraphed Ewing as Lincoln had requested, Ewing telegraphed Lincoln in Springfield again on September 25.
+Since no one telegraphed Ewing as Lincoln had requested, Ewing telegraphed Springfield again on September 25 asking whether Lincoln was in Springfield to respond.
 In a letter to Ewing dated September 27, Lincoln wrote that his friend did not telegraph Ewing as requested for fear Lincoln was declining the position in haste.
 Once Lincoln learned of this, he traveled back to Springfield and telegraphed Ewing himself, declining the position.

 Paul I. Miller, “Lincoln and the Governorship of Oregon,” The Mississippi Valley Historical Review 23 (December 1936), 392-93.